denoptim-project/tutorials/doc/tutorial_3.0.md

-# Exercise 3.0: Evolutionary Design of &kappa;<sup>3</sup>-Chelator for Pt(CO)
+# Tutorial 3.0: Evolutionary Design of &kappa;<sup>3</sup>-Chelator for Pt(CO)

 ## Introduction
 Multidentate ligands play a critical role in transition-metal chemistry.
 Therefore, this exercise is dedicated to the design of rings that involve a metal center and a tuneable organic ligand.

-Like in the [previous exercise](exercise_2.0.md) we set as chemical goal the elongation of the CO bond on Pt(II) complexes.
+Like in the [previous exercise](tutorial_2.0.md) we set as chemical goal the elongation of the CO bond on Pt(II) complexes.
 This time, however, we explore  tridentate ligands that adhere to the previous [X, L, X] pattern, namely, so that the L site is *trans* to the carbonyl ligand and the two X sites are both *cis* to CO and *trans* to each other.

 To define such constrain, while allowing DENOPTIM to change the components forming the ring, we make use of a special type of vertex called **Template**.
 Templates are vertices that can embed graphs and can define constraints on such embedded graphs.
 Also, while the embedded graph may be editable, the Template appears as a single vertex, when seen from the outside.